What is the role of women in India's military? – DW – 01/30/2025

 A historic Supreme Court order in 2020 granted women a permanent commission.
 This enabled them to access the same opportunities as their male counterparts, such as holding command posts.

 "It took cultural change for us to be looked at the way we were looked at.
-Otherwise, in the defense forces, women were only the lady wives of male officers," said Cheryl Dutta, a retired squadron leader and one the air force's first female helicopter pilots.
+Otherwise, in the defense forces, women were only the lady wives of male officers," said Cheryl Dutta, a retired squadron leader and one of the Air Force's first female helicopter pilots.

 "There was a very different structure that was followed," she told DW.